Alias

 Bearer Authentication

 Bearer authentication is a method of granting access to an API using a token called a bearer token.
 The bearer token is a short string that is issued to a user or application after they have successfully authenticated.
 The bearer token is then used to make requests to the API, and the server will complete the request if the bearer token is valid.
-To use bearer authentication, you will need to create a bearer token and then send it to the API in the Authorization header of your request as shown on the right.
+To use bearer authentication, you will need to create a bearer token and then send it to the API in the Authorization header of your request as shown below.

 Personal Access Tokens

 Personal access tokens (PATs) are a type of bearer token that can be used to grant access to an API to an application.
 PATs are issued to a specific user and application, and they do not need to be refreshed.
 This makes them ideal for applications that need to access our API frequently.
 To create a PAT, you will need to go to the token manager page.
 You will be asked to provide a name for the PAT and select the scopes that the PAT will have access to.
 Once you have created the PAT, you will be able to view it in the dashboard.
 To use a PAT, you will need to include it in the Authorization header of your request.
-The format of the Authorization header is shown on the right.
+The format of the Authorization header is shown above.

 Versioning